-- Private and public on-street charge points where footways allow, there are no negative impacts on the local environment and trailing cables are prohibited. - Charge points at rural railway stations for commuters looking to make use of public transport for at least some of their journey. - Community based shared mobility and digital demand responsive transit (DDRT), e-car clubs, ecar share, and e-bike schemes to supplement public transport. - Communal charge points provided at key facilities and car parks such as parish halls, libraries and community centres.
+- Private and public on-street charge points where footways allow, there are no negative impacts on the local environment and trailing cables are prohibited. - Charge points at rural railway stations for commuters looking to make use of public transport. - Community based shared mobility and digital demand responsive transit (DDRT), e-car clubs and e-bike schemes to supplement public transport. - Communal charge points provided at key facilities and car parks such as parish halls, libraries and community centres.

-On-route movement corridors
+On-route main roads